LingUaan/LingSieve/README.md

 Examples            | Comment
 ------------------- | --------
-  LingSieve -verbose -bench		| to get on overview of the capabilities of your graphics card LingSieve				             | Start LDT from 0 or from the last entry of file Result.txt if there is any LingSieve 0			          | Count the primes from 0 ..
-10^11 LingSieve 0 -s1		        | Count the primes from 0 ..
-10^9 LingSieve 0 -s10		      | Count the primes from 0 ..
+  PrimeSieveGPU -verbose -bench		| to get on overview of the capabilities of your graphics card PrimeSieveGPU				             | Start LDT from 0 or from the last entry of file Result.txt if there is any PrimeSieveGPU 0			          | Count the primes from 0 ..
+10^11 PrimeSieveGPU 0 -s1		        | Count the primes from 0 ..
+10^9 PrimeSieveGPU 0 -s10		      | Count the primes from 0 ..
 10^10
-  LingSieve 1e15		      | Count the primes from 10^15 ..
+  PrimeSieveGPU 1e15		      | Count the primes from 10^15 ..
 10^15+10^11
-  LingSieve 1e17 -s1000	| Count the primes from 10^17 ..
+  PrimeSieveGPU 1e17 -s1000	| Count the primes from 10^17 ..
 10^17+10^12
-  LingSieve /?			        | Display help text
+  PrimeSieveGPU /?			        | Display help text